-91% of the world’s population are currently living and breathing in air where air quality levels exceed World Health Organization (WHO) limits.
-What this means is a significant amount of people are at risk of serious health issues, including coronary and respiratory diseases, higher chances of cancer and preliminary death.
-Though low-income countries, a majority of which are located in the global south, are hit hardest by the effects of air pollution, the US suffers its fair share of health issues as well.
-But which are the most polluted cities in the US?
-Earth.Org has gathered data to find out.
+Air pollution is the worst pollution-related epidemic in the world and one of the biggest environmental issues of our lifetime, responsible for the death of at least seven million people every year.
+More than 90% of the world’s population currently lives in places where air quality levels exceed World Health Organization (WHO) limits.
+This poses huge health threats, including coronary and respiratory diseases, higher chances of cancer, and preliminary death.
+Though low-income countries – the majority of which are located in the Global South – are hit hardest by the effects of air pollution, the US suffers its fair share of health issues as well.
+Here are the most polluted cities in the US.

-In April 2021, the American Lung Association published their annual State of the Air report on the most polluted cities in America, which analyses data from 2017-2019, found that 4 in 10 people – amounting to about 135 million people – in the US currently live in places with unhealthy and polluted air.
+In early 2022, the American Lung Association published its annual State of the Air report on the most polluted cities in America, which analyses data from 2018-2020.
+The study found that 4 in 10 people in the US – amounting to about 135 million people – currently live in places with unhealthy and polluted air.

-Caused by the burning of fossil fuels in power plants and motor vehicles, high ozone and smog, and climate change-induced weather events such as wildfires, air pollution has only exacerbated by global warming changes with increased heat waves and prolonged pollen seasons.
+Caused by the burning of fossil fuels in power plants and motor vehicles, high ozone and smog, and climate change-induced weather events such as wildfires, air pollution has only been exacerbated by global warming changes with increased heatwaves and prolonged pollen seasons.

 15 Most Polluted Cities in the United States in 2021